-“You don’t have to believe what I believe,” Dawes says.
+“You don’t have to believe what I believe,” Dawes said.
 “In fact we have a lot of customers that don’t.
 But what I believe still causes me to love people.”

 Amid the mix of familiar outdoor brands, Dawes stocks his shop with Texas-based inventory and products from companies prioritizing.
 That includes Austin’s Howler Bros and Kammok, Waco’s Sendero Provisions, a local fly company called Fatties on the Fly, and his brother-in-law’s hat brand, Slim-N-Harry’s.